A-Benlolo/WeeperVM/README.md

 ### Compiler

-A compiler (really a transpiler) is used to convert the ASCII virtualized code into a binary format.
+A compiler is used to convert the ASCII virtualized code into a binary format.

 It will perform sanity checks on missing or duplicate labels or global constants.
 Validation of opcodes and operaters will also be performed.